-As a seasoned IP litigator and counselor, Diana’s practice has run the gamut from counseling startups, to take-down and anti-counterfeiting campaigns, to employee departure investigations.
-She has represented clients before the Trademark Trial and Appeal Board, and handled trials in District Courts and before the International Trade Commission.
-Diana recently tried and won a complex case in which the other side sought to extend the monopoly of an expired utility patent by claiming trade dress rights in a technical product feature.
+As a seasoned IP litigator and counselor, Diana’s practice has run the gamut from high stakes trials, to take-down and anti-counterfeiting campaigns, to employee departure and trade secret investigations.
+She represents clients in District and state courts and before administrative bodies including the ITC and the USPTO.
+For example, Diana tried and won a complex case in which the other side sought to extend the monopoly of an expired utility patent by claiming trade dress rights in a technical product feature.
 Drawing upon experience handling both complex patent and trademark matters, her team successfully argued that the intersection of patent and trademark policy prevented the other side from continuing its monopoly, clearing the way for her client to enter the market.
-With Diana at their side, companies can rest assured that their essential assets are protected, from their company name, logo, and website, to their core technologies.
+With Diana at their side, companies can rest assured that their essential assets are protected, from their core technologies, to assets including their company name, logo, and website.

 While at Orrick, Diana was seconded to the City and County of San Francisco, where she had the privilege to serve as an Assistant District Attorney, and first-chair several trials.
 She was also seconded to Salesforce, where she learned first-hand that the law comprises just one component of a company’s overall business strategy.